 While the onions are cooking bring the beef stock to a boil in a separate pan.

 Once onions are fully cooked add in the flour and mix well.
-Cook for about 3 minutes or until the flour is fully incorporated and cooked.
-We don't want raw pieces of flour or it will get clumpy once the stock is added.
+Cook for about 3 minutes or until the flour is fully incorporated and cooked out.
+You shouldn't see any white.

 Slowly add the hot beef stock to the onions.
 Scrape the pan as needed.